The Changing Role of a CFO

 Depending on the stage of a company, the CFO plays one or more of the following roles:

 - Planner & Forecaster

 Although number crunching (and understanding!) is the base for every CFO (a bit like a CTO should understand the technology the company is using), I consider it a ‘commoditized’ skill.
 A great CFO is not the one answering hindsight questions (i.e., “how did we do last quarter?”) but the one foreseeing and planning the company’s financial position and risks in the future.

 Many Enterprise-Resource-Planning (ERP) systems have contributed to automating and shifting the core activities of a CFO away from “reporting on the past”.
 The forecasting, risk management and communication activities require the finest minds that can be supported, but hardly replaced, by automation (we may talk for hours on how AI could play a role here).

 Broadly, what is the impact on CFOs, are they having to learn new skills, adapt, or work longer hours for example?

 The profession is evolving.
 Can you imagine a CFO more than 20 years ago in a world without spreadsheets or advanced ERPs?
 It was expected that reporting and forecasting would last much longer than it does today.
-Today, a CFO and their team can much more with the tools available to them.
-They do not have to work longer hours to get more done unless they are understaffed or deliberately decide to reject innovation.
+Today, a CFO and their team can do much more with the tools available to them.
+They do not have to work longer hours to get more done unless they are understaffed or deliberately choose to reject innovation.